webuidevel/bs-templates/README.md

 Bootstrap Templates and Themes
 ------------------------------

-Bootstrao 3.0.0 templates and themes repo
+Bootstrap v3.0.0 templates and themes.

+All templates are licensed and are NOT free.
+To purchase, email me: [danielywrighte@gmail.com](mailto:danielywrighte@gmail.com)